-- (6) Primarily reflects severance and branch closure charges associated with our closed restructuring programs and our current restructuring program.
+- (4) Reflects the impact of extending the useful lives of equipment acquired in the RSC, NES, Neff, BakerCorp and BlueLine acquisitions, net of the impact of additional depreciation associated with the fair value mark-up of such equipment. - (5) Reflects additional costs recorded in cost of rental equipment sales associated with the fair value mark-up of rental equipment acquired in the RSC, NES, Neff and BlueLine acquisitions and subsequently sold. - 6) Primarily reflects severance and branch closure charges associated with our closed restructuring programs and our current restructuring program.
 We only include such costs that are part of a restructuring program as restructuring charges.
-Since the first such restructuring program was initiated in 2008, we have completed three restructuring programs.
-We have cumulatively incurred total restructuring charges of \$315 million under our restructuring programs. - (7) Reflects write-offs of leasehold improvements and other fixed assets in connection with our restructuring programs
+Since the first such restructuring program was initiated in 2008, we have completed four restructuring programs.
+We have cumulatively incurred total restructuring charges of \$331 million under our restructuring programs. - Reflects write-offs of leasehold improvements and other fixed assets.